 Her eyes widened.
 She leaned toward him.
 “Have we?”

 He ignored the murmurs and whispers oozing around them.
-“Yeah, I remember telling you I’m celibate and you telling me you’ve never had a boyfie in your life.”
+“Yeah.
+Told you I’m celibate.
+Remember?”
+He peered in her eyes.
+“And you told me you’ve never had a boyfie.”

 She briefly buried her face in her hands.
-“Good lord, I feel embarrassed just thinking about it.
-I must’ve been high on weed.
+“Good lord.
+I must’ve been high on Ken’s weed.
 Secondary smoking.’’

-He smiled. ‘’Unfortunately, you can’t avoid it when you hang around Ken.”
+“HAHAHA!
+You can’t avoid it when you hang around him.”

 “It’s okay.”
 He rested his hand on her shoulder and quickly withdrew it, realizing this was inappropriate.
 “There’s nothing to be embarrassed about.
 We both opened our hearts to each other.”